epomatti/epomatti/README.md

 ### Hi there, I'm Evandro Pomatti 👋

-I'm a Solutions Architect leading enterprise projects around the globe.
+I'm a software architect leading enterprise projects around the globe.
 This is the place I hide to get some personal code done and contribute when I can.

 Long time [Architect Elevator](https://architectelevator.com/) rider 🦕 I'm interested in building well-architected applications alongside great development teams.